sagb/libtrivdl/doc/protocol.md

 I.e., wire transfer includes extra 0xBA (but note that frame in RAM, i.e. `struct t_frame`, does not).

-*Caveat*: first byte of message (called 'opcode' in examples) can't be 0xBA.
+*Caveat*: first byte of message (called 'opcode' in examples) can't be 0xBA, and total frame size can't be 0xBB (187).

 Each frame begins with a delimiter, then a single byte, representing the index of last byte (i.e. frame size minus 1), then 'message' (arbitrary data,